SachinCoder1/Learn-blockchain/README.md

      3. How mining will be happen and how reward will be given to the miners.

     Tokens -> Tokens are type of a cryptocurrency that represents an asset or specific use and resides on their blockchain.

+ ## 4. All Data types and there default values
+    • Data Types :-
+       1. boolean: false
+       2. string: ""
+       3. int: 0
+       4. uint: 0
+       5. fixed: 0.0 (presumably; this type is not fully supported)
+       6. enum: the first element of the enum
+       7. address: 0x0000000000000000000000000000000000000000 (or address(0))

+     • function :-
+       1. internal: empty function, returning initial values (if return is needed)
+       2. external: function that throws when called

+     • Reference Types :-
+       1. mapping: empty mapping
+       2. struct: a struct where all members are set to initial values

+     • Array :-
+      1. dynamically-sized: []
+      2. fixed-sized: an array of the fixed size where all elements are set to initial values